Pulimasthan25/GoogleLoginPage/README.md

 # GoogleLoginPage
-Link to the page made by me - https://pulimasthan25.github.io/GoogleLoginPage/
+>[Click Here](https://pulimasthan25.github.io/GoogleLoginPage/) to go to the login page made by me<br><br>
+>This page is not responsive.
+It will only work with the iPad Air and iPad Mini.